Parsl/parslguts/taskpath.rst

 inside the DFK:

 * create a task record and an AppFuture, and return that AppFuture to the user
+* (TODO: hyperlink to TaskRecord and describe it a bit more)

 Then asynchronously: